Adel-Ahmed777/Adel-Ahmed777/README.md

 <br>
 I will share what I have learned, what I am learning, and what I will learn. <br>
 <br>
-I have immense respect for all the technical content out there, but my commitment is to deliver content in an engaging and entertaining manner because cyber security is not just for IT experts; it's for everyone navigating the digital landscape. <br>
+In terms of my YouTube content, I have immense respect for all the technical content out there, but my commitment is to deliver content in an engaging and entertaining manner because cyber security is not just for the IT experts; it's for everyone navigating the digital landscape. <br>
 <br>
 I urge every viewer to respect the law and avoid any illegal activities.
 You are responsible for your actions. <br>
 <br>